Skip to content

 Logging

-Netagent can log all DNS, TCP, DHCP, and HTTP traffic into separate log files.
+Netagent can log DHCP requests, and HTTP user agents into separate log files.
 Use full path when specifing file names.

 "LogDHCPFlow": "/opt/intrudect/logs/dhcp.log",